cekole/CurrencyRateTracker/README.md

-# currencydemo
+# Currency Rate Tracker

-A new Flutter project.
+A Flutter project for tracking both crypto and fiat currency rates based on USD.

 ## Getting Started